-Delegation is an essential part of a project manager's role, so identifying roles and responsibilities early in a project is important.
+Delegation is an essential part of a project manager's role, so make sure you identify roles and responsibilities early in a project.
 Applying the RACI model can help.
-As the project manager, it is important that you set the expectations of people involved in your project from the outset.
+As the project manager, it is essential to set the expectations of people involved in your project from the outset.

-The RACI model is a straightforward tool used for identifying roles and responsibilities and avoiding confusion over those roles and responsibilities during a project.
+Around since the 1950s, the RACI model has been a straightforward tool used to identify roles and responsibilities and avoid confusion over those roles and responsibilities during a project.
 The acronym RACI stands for:

 - Responsible: The person who does the work to achieve the task.
-They have responsibility for getting the work done or decision made.
-As a rule this is one person; examples might be a business analyst, application developer or technical architect.
+As a rule, this is one person; examples might be a business analyst, application developer or technical architect.
+They have responsibility for getting the work done or decisions made.

-- Accountable: The person who is accountable for the correct and thorough completion of the task.
-This must be one person and is often the project executive or project sponsor.
-This is the role that responsible is accountable to and approves their work.
+- Accountable: The person who is responsible for the correct and thorough completion of the task.
+This role must be one person and is often the project executive or project sponsor.
+This role is in the role that responsible is accountable to and approves their work.

 - Informed: The people kept informed of progress and with whom there is one-way communication.
-These are people that are affected by the outcome of the tasks, so need to be kept up-to-date.
+These are people affected by the outcome of the tasks, so they need to be kept up to date.

 A RACI matrix supports the model and is used to discuss, agree and communicate roles and responsibilities.

 - Identify all the tasks involved in delivering the project and list them on the left-hand side of the chart in completion order.

 - Identify all the project roles and list them at the top of the chart.

 - Complete the chart cells identifying who has the responsibility, the accountability and who will be consulted and informed for each task.